oracle-livelabs/oci/oci-cis-landing-zone/04-apply-inspect/apply.md

 # Lab 3: Apply and Inspect Resources

 Terraform should be used in two stages, plan and apply.
 In this lab, we will produce and check a plan before applying.
-Once the plan is verified, it will be used to apply and create the Landing Zone.
+Once the plan is reviewed, it will be used during the apply process to create the Landing Zone.

 ## Concepts